awsdocs/amazon-ec2-user-guide/doc_source/spot-request-examples.md

 }
 ```

-You can specify security groups for EC2\-Classic either by ID or by name \(using the `SecurityGroups` field\)\.
-You must specify security groups for EC2\-VPC by ID\.

 ## Example 2: Launch Spot Instances in the Specified Availability Zone<a name="spot-launch-specification2"></a>

 The following example includes an Availability Zone\.
-If your account supports EC2\-VPC only, Amazon EC2 launches the instances in the default subnet of the specified Availability Zone\.
-If your account supports EC2\-Classic, Amazon EC2 launches the instances in EC2\-Classic in the specified Availability Zone\.
+Amazon EC2 launches the instances in the default subnet of the specified Availability Zone\.

 ```
 {